Researching Communication In Your Field

 • Explore a topic that seems promising in more detail: Why is this a challenge?
 How often does it occur?
 How long has it been affecting your industry?
 If geographical location is important, ask if this is specific to their area or is it nationwide or global?

-Identify a publication in your field and then uses these strategies to find articles related to communication:
+Identify a publication in your field and then use the following strategies to find articles related to communication:

-General Audience Publications that Often Publish Articles on Communicating at Work
+Search Publications that Often Post Articles on Communicating at Work

 Newspapers